CemalUnal/cloud-native-application-development-workshop/README.md

-# intro-to-k8s-bvayo-2019
-This repository contains the materials for Introduction to Kubernetes for BVAYO 2019.
-It contains example Kubernetes manifests for common Kubernetes resources.
+# Intro to Docker and Kubernetes

 ## Repository Structure
+- [docker-compose-manifests](./kubernetes-resources) contains the manifests for basic Kubernetes resources.
-- [kubernetes-resources](./kubernetes-resources) contains the manifests for basic Kubernetes resources.
+- [kubernetes-manifests](./kubernetes-resources) contains the manifests for basic Kubernetes resources.
 - [sample-app](./sample-app) contains the Kubernetes manifests for a simple frontend and a backend.

 ## Setting the Environment

+### Installing Docker

+TODO

+### Installing Docker Compose

+TODO

+### Installing Kubernetes Locally
 We can spin up a Kubernetes for demo purposes.
 There are two good options:

 - [Kubernetes in Docker](https://kind.sigs.k8s.io/)